Photo by Didier Descouens

 Best Hotels in Chiang Mai: Old City, Nimman & Doi Inthanon (2026)

-Rosewood Chiang Mai's moat-side Lanna teak pavilions, Four Seasons Chiang Mai's Mae Rim rice terrace resort, and 137 Pillars House's 1889 teak manager's house — Northern Thailand's finest boutique and resort hotels in 2026.
+Rosewood Chiang Mai's moat-side Lanna teak pavilions, Four Seasons Chiang Mai's Mae Rim rice terrace resort, and 137 Pillars House's 1889 teak manager's house — Northern Thailand's best boutique and resort hotels in 2026.

 Chiang Mai: Northern Thailand’s Cultural Capital